 Although the Company does not have a formal policy regarding attendance by members of the Board of Directors at its annual meetings of stockholders, directors are encouraged to attend annual meetings of stockholders.
-Two directors attended the Company's 2003 Annual Meeting of Stockholders.
+All of the directors attended the Company's 2004 Annual Meeting of Stockholders.
 The Nominating and Governance Committee will consider, during the upcoming year, adopting a formal policy on director attendance at annual meetings of stockholders.